 About Conference

-The 36th Annual Cardiologists Conference invites cardiologists, researchers, healthcare professionals, and industry leaders to a powerful global forum dedicated to advancing cardiovascular science and clinical practice.
-Taking place in Barcelona, Spain, on November 24–25, 2025, this conference aims to address the most pressing challenges in cardiovascular health, showcase groundbreaking innovations, and foster global collaboration in cardiac care.
+The 37th Annual Cardiologists Conference invites cardiologists, researchers, healthcare professionals, and industry leaders to a powerful global forum dedicated to advancing cardiovascular science and clinical practice.
+Taking place in Rome, Italy on April 20-21, 2026 this conference aims to address the most pressing challenges in cardiovascular health, showcase groundbreaking innovations, and foster global collaboration in cardiac care.

 This premier event will feature keynote presentations from world-renowned experts, interactive workshops, and engaging panel discussions on cutting-edge topics such as interventional cardiology, heart failure, arrhythmias, preventive cardiology, digital health, AI in cardiology, and more.
 Attendees will explore emerging treatment strategies, novel diagnostic tools, and future directions in cardiology.
 Designed to promote knowledge exchange and high-level networking, this conference is ideal for cardiologists, researchers, healthcare providers, policymakers, and academic professionals.
 The program also includes poster sessions and industry exhibitions featuring the latest research and medical technologies.